russellmccloy/russellmccloy.github.io/_posts/2024-04-01-azure-ai-search.markdown

 In my opinion Azure AI Search is a great search solution.
 I think the main reason is, is that it does all the heavy lifting for you:

 - All you need to do is upload your documents to single or multiple data sources
-- Then build a client app to call the Azure AI Search service and display the search results
+- As Azure AI Search is an intermediary positioned between external data stores housing your un-indexed data and the client app responsible for sending query requests all you need to do is  build a client app to call the Azure AI Search service and display the search results.
 - It's totally scaleable for any size organisation
 - It's designed to allow the security you expect in Azure Cloud